Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-0.1.0/tutorials/helloworld/helloworldintro.md

   :::tip
   We renamed the `GameObject` because:
     * It makes it  easier to refer to later.
-    * There should only be one **NetworkManager**, this is the object that contains the  `NetworkManager` component.
+    * There should only be one **NetworkManager**, this is the object that has the  `NetworkManager` component.
 You may get unexpected results if you create more than one **NetworkManager**.
   :::

   You have now created a new `GameObject` called **NetworkManager**.